 Consider light as electromagnetic radiation with an enormous range in terms of frequency, energy, and wavelengths – from gamma (as tiny as 1 trillionth of a meter) to sub radio (as big as the universe since there’s no theoretical upper limit).

 Somewhere between the two extremes exists the very tiny fraction human eyes can detect, which is known as the visible spectrum, with wavelengths in the range of 400 nm to 700 nm.
 What else is measured in nanometers?
 Transistors!
 Back in 1994 and 1995, the smallest transistors were 600 nm and 350 nm, respectively.
-Fast forward to 2018 when the Apple A12 Bionic chip was released containing 6.9 billion transistors manufactured using a 7 nm process.
+Today, chips are manufactured at 3 nm and approaching 2 nm nodes.

 Now, back to the visible spectrum and the colors of the rainbow: Red, Orange, Yellow, Green, Blue, and Violet.
 It’s crucial to notice blue light rays have the smallest wavelengths (380 nm to 500 nm) of all other colors in the visible spectrum because they have the highest energy photons.